filamentgroup/a-font-garde/README.md

 #### Fallback Experience

 * Opera Mini
-* Windows Phone 7.5 (Note: The icon-fallback-img method fails here because of a Modernizr false positive)
+* Windows Phone 7.5 (Note: The icon-fallback-img method fails here because of a Modernizr false positive—an issue has been filed and resolved)
 * Opera 9
 * Blackberry OS 5
 * Blackberry OS 6 (technically supports SVG @font-face, but it’s horribly buggy.
 So we isolate the SVG entry to newer WebKit and opt into the fallback experience)
-* Internet Explorer 7 (Exception: The icon-fallback-glyph method falls back to text due to a lack of :before/:after support)
+* Internet Explorer 7 (Exception: The icon-fallback-glyph method falls back to text instead of an image due to a lack of :before/:after support)

 ## Icon Fonts Code Reviewed